-Upon completion of this offering, based on our shares outstanding as of April , 2023, we will have shares of common stock outstanding based on the issuance and sale of shares in this offering.
-Of these shares, are subject to a contractual lock-up with the underwriter for this offering for a period of limitations under federal securities laws, after the earlier of the expiration of, or release from, the lock-up period.
+Upon completion of this offering, based on our shares outstanding as of April 26, 2023, we will have 3,114,521 shares of common stock outstanding based on the issuance and sale of 2,013,423 shares in this offering (assuming no pre-funded warrants are issued).
+Of these shares, 28,670 are subject to a contractual lock-up with the underwriters for this offering for a period of ninety days following this offering.
+These shares can be sold, subject to any applicable volume limitations under federal securities laws, after the earlier of the expiration of, or release from, the 180-day lock-up period.
 The balance of our outstanding shares of common stock, including any shares of common stock purchased in this offering, other than shares acquired by our current stockholders who are also subject to the contractual lock-up, may be resold into the public market immediately without restriction, unless owned or purchased by our affiliates.